FusionAuth setup

 dalp-adminresolves torole: admin; others resolve torole: member.

-If any step fails, the Troubleshooting page maps each error to its cause and fix.
+If any step fails, the Troubleshooting page maps each error to its cause, and the fix to apply.

 Reference for every auth.oidcProviders field, its environment variable, default, and the claim contract any OIDC identity provider must satisfy for DALP sign-in.